Medical Dictionary

 Who should be tested for chlamydia?

 You should go to your provider for a test if you have symptoms of chlamydia or if you have a partner who has an STI.
-Pregnant people should get a test when they go to their first prenatal visit.
+If you are pregnant, you should get a test when you go to your first prenatal visit.

 People at higher risk should get checked for chlamydia every year: